OSA-yp/java-explore-with-me/README.md

     "id": 123,
     "commentator": 12,
     "event": 45,
-    "comment": "This is second comment",
+    "text": "This is second comment",
     "published": "2025-07-21 17:12:45"
   },
   {
     "id": 12,
     "commentator": 11,
     "event": 45,
-    "comment": "This is first comment",
+    "text": "This is first comment",
     "published": "2025-07-20 11:12:41"
   }
 ]